-Comparing car insurance can help you find the best deals and it’s tempting just to pick the cheapest price without fully checking the details of the policy.
+Comparing car insurance can help you find the best deals, though it's tempting just to pick the cheapest price without fully checking the details of each policy.

 What affects car insurance costs?

 Lots of people think that the premium relates to the value of their car.
 And to a certain extend it does – so why do some young drivers find the cost of insurance is much greater than the cost of the car they drive?

 So before comparing quotes it's a good idea to understand the factors that affect the cost of your car insurance.

 - Your driving experience (how many years since you passed your test as well as any speeding or other offences).